-The Library is more than a static installation; it's a participatory tool rooted in the belief that communal access to knowledge can be transformative.
-Returning for its third iteration, this sanctuary and hub is an invitation to serendipitously discover content and resources through the lens of its theme.
+The Library was more than a static installation; it was a participatory tool rooted in the belief that communal access to knowledge can be transformative.
+Returning for its third iteration, this sanctuary and hub was an invitation to serendipitously discover content and resources through the lens of its theme.

-“Imagining Otherwise, No Matter the Tide” responds to Lagos—its history, geography, and people.
-The Library draws inspiration from the once common mangrove forests, a local species adapted to dynamic landscapes along West Africa’s coasts.
+“Imagining Otherwise, No Matter the Tide” responded to Lagos—its history, geography, and people.
+The Library drew inspiration from the once common mangrove forests, a local species adapted to dynamic landscapes along West Africa’s coasts.
 Owing to their stabilizing and "waywardly" replicating roots, mangroves resiliently withstand changing tides while renewing and creating an ecosystem for multispecies thriving.
-In this spirit, the Library cultivates interconnectedness, offering books generously loaned from the Guest Artists Space (G.A.S.)
+In this spirit, the Library cultivated interconnectedness, offering books generously loaned from the Guest Artists Space (G.A.S.)
 Foundation art library, the ART X curators' section illuminating their artistic research, select programming from ART X Cinema, and an exhibition of works by artist Bruce Onobrakpeya.

 Thematic Sections in The Library

-Echoing the exhibition’s thematic strands such as Art and Healing,Textile, Craft and Fashion, West Africa heritage in textile Arts, Diaspora, Painting, and Abstraction, the Library’s collections serve not only as reference points but also as tactile pathways into the research underpinning the fair.
-They invite visitors to explore how texts have shaped curatorial choices and artistic narratives.
+Echoing the exhibition’s thematic strands such as Art and Healing,Textile, Craft and Fashion, West Africa heritage in textile Arts, Diaspora, Painting, and Abstraction, the Library’s collections served not only as reference points but also as tactile pathways into the research underpinning the fair.
+They invited visitors to explore how texts have shaped curatorial choices and artistic narratives.

 Exhibition Summary: Bruce Onobrakpeya